 Individuals are characterized by their genotype in two specific bi-allelic loci - ab, Ab, aB, and AB – and by the number of deleterious mutations they have in the rest of the non-specific loci.
 For example, aB/3 is the aB genotype with additional three mutations in non-specific loci.

-The fitness of the wildtype ab/0 is 1.
-Each deleterious mutation independently (multiplicatively) reduces the fitness of the individual by 1-s, where s is the selection coefficient.
-Our model studies the adaptation of a population to an environmental change which changes the effect of the double mutant AB on fitness from (1-s)2 to 1+sH, where H is the relative advantage of the double mutant.
-Thus, the environmental change causes the combination of A and B to become advantageous, although their separate effect on fitness remains deleterious.
+We consider adaptation to a new environment.
+Following the change, the fitness of the wildtype ab/0 is 1, of Ab/0 and aB/0 is 1-s, but the double mutant AB has the highest fitness 1+sH.
 This is the simplest case of a "rugged fitness landscape": the single mutants Ab and aB are fitness "valleys" between the local and global fitness peaks ab and AB.

-We use this framework to study the rate at which a population shifts from the local peak to the global one (Figure 1).
+Each deleterious mutation at the non-specific loci independently (multiplicatively) reduces the fitness of the individual by 1-s, where s is the selection coefficient.
 We assume that mutations occur in the specific loci with probability µ.
 In the rest of the genome, the number of new mutations per genome per replication is Poisson distributed with an average U. Back-mutations are neglected.

+We use this framework to study the rate at which a population shifts from the local peak to the global one (Figure 1).